-For every 20 dwelling units or guest rooms, a minimum of one dedicated office space shall be provided for the provision of on-site Supportive Services, including case management.
+For every 20 dwelling units or quest rooms, a minimum of one dedicated office space shall be provided for the provision of on-site supportive services, including case management.
 A minimum of one dedicated office space shall be provided for Interim Motel Housing Projects with fewer than 20 total combined dwelling units or guest rooms.
-Any floor area dedicated to Supportive Services may be provided on-site within an existing building, but shall not exceed 10% of the total floor area of the building;
+Any floor area dedicated to supportive services may be provided on-site within an existing building, but shall not exceed 10% of the total floor area of the building.